jordbort/lemony-friend/README.md

 - `!banuser` or `!banusers` - This command can only be used by the streamer or a moderator.
 It is used to ban one more users (separated by spaces) from the channel.

 ## Fun commands 🍋️
-- `!hangman` - This command initiates a game of Hangman and chooses a random word by using the [Rando API](https://random-word-api.vercel.app/).
-Join the game using `!play`, even after the game has started.
-A moderator can also manage the game by using `!hangman skip` to skip the current player's turn, and `!hangman end` to stop the game and reveal the answer.
-- `!play` - Use this command to join an active game of Hangman.
-- `!rps` - Use this command to challenge lemony_friend to a game of Rock, Paper, Scissors.
-You can use `!rps rock` `!rps paper` `!rps scissors` to specify your move, or simply use `!rps` and a move will be chosen at random.
 - `!chant` - Use this command to have lemony_friend chant a phrase in all caps in chat.
 - `!cursive` - Use this command with a message to have lemony_friend repeat it in cursive text.
 - `!tiny` (or `!small`) - Use this command with a message to have lemony_friend repeat it in superscript text.